-Blossom Park is a community park next to Bradley Middle School in Northern San Antonio.
-The park is at least three acres in size and is a very family friendly and dog friendly area.
+Blossom Park is a neighborhood park next to Bradley Middle School in northern San Antonio.
+There is plenty of space to play at this family friendly, and dog friendly park.
 From Heimer, go beyond Brook Hollow and enter the park after passing the school.

 - Dog friendly